DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/README.md

 - Some notes on debugging
 - p5js: Time and movement, flow control, objects
 - Assignment: Interactive and time-based shapes
-- Reading: The Stack (Intro) by Benjamin H. Bratton, [Worlds In Figures](https://worldsinfigures.com/tutorial) by Evan Roth
+- Reading: The Stack (Intro) by Benjamin H. Bratton / [Worlds In Figures](https://worldsinfigures.com/tutorial) by Evan Roth

 ### Week 05 (2023/10/04)
 - Review Assignment